 Other industries are fishing, grapevine production, wine production, olive oil, shipbuilding and tourism.
 One of the most famous pearls of Brac, recognizable in the World is certainly the place of Bol on the south side of the island.
-The town of Bol is best known for its amazing beach called Zlatni rat.
+The town of Bol is best known for its amazing beach called Zlatni rat (Golden Horn or Golden Cape).
 Other major places worth mentioning are: Supetar, Sutivan, Milna, Pucisca, Bobovisca, Nerezisca, Postira, Blaca Desert, Vidova Gora and many other beautiful places.
 Famous Brač’s lamb is also pastured here on the top of the island in Vidova gora.

 We are here for you!

 Contact us via chat, e-mail or mobile phone.